acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 Only directly defined Subclasses will be taken into account.
 A fully inherited subclass will be ignored and will not provide any interaction.
 The `ace_wardrobe` properties are to be found as a subclass of the item itself.
 Multiple base configs are designed at root of `configFile`.

 ## 2.1 Properties
+All supported Properties can be found within the `ace_wardrobe_base` baseclass.

 | Class Property |  Data Type | Description |
 | -------------- |  ----------- | ----------- |